-Change is tough, there’s no doubt about it.
-Old habits are hard to shift, and adopting a new lifestyle can feel like an uphill battle!
+There’s no doubt that change can be difficult.
+Old habits are hard to shift, and adopting a new lifestyle can feel like an uphill battle.
+However, understanding the Stages of Change Model can help you implement lasting change in your life.

 Table of Contents